 - Dies Differently in Adaptation: Esmeralda is killed by a stray arrow rather than being hanged as in the novel.
 They still hang her corpse, however.

-- Downer Ending: Possibly, the only film version to keep the book's tragic ending.
-Even La Esmeralda, the opera adaptation written by Hugo himself, inserted a happier ending.
+- Downer Ending: Possibly the only film version to keep the book's tragic ending intact.

-- Getting Crap Past the Radar: The movie never says that Frollo is a priest in the American version, but he does live in a cathedral and wear robes that look like they could be priest's robes.
+- Getting Crap Past the Radar: The English version never says that Frollo is a priest, because that would violate Section VIII of the Hays Code.
+However, he does live in a cathedral and wear robes that look like they could be priest's robes.
 He's identified onscreen as an alchemist, but he did practice alchemy on the side in the original novel.
 All in all, it seems like the filmmakers are trying to make it so that the audience will infer that he's a priest, but without tipping off the censors.

 - Gold Fever: Frollo is into alchemy because "gold is the only true light".